teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 Immediately after the header come the tables.
 Each table is identified by a number from zero to sixty three corresponding to a bit in the __TablesPresent__ field, and contains one or more rows, which are structures of constant size.
 The tables are ordered by this number in ascending order.
 Using the __RowCounts__ and __RowSizes__ fields, readers can easily calculate the position and size of each table.

-Each table row is stored as the concatenation of its columns.
-A row can be:
+Each table row is stored as the concatenation of its columns and indexed starting from one.
+A column can be:

 * An integer of fixed length.
 * An index to the String or Blob heaps.
 Its length depends on the corresponding bit in the __HeapSizes__ field.